afeef-allahbaksh/Stock-Market-Simulation/README.md

-# cs375GOMAS
-This is the github repo for the cs375 project
+This is the github repo for the a Stock Market Simulation

 To get the project up and running go into the route directroy and run